Borrowed Time: Kanban Flow Debt

 Flow debt in Kanban project management works according to the same principle.
-In this article, you will learn how Kanban flow debt is defined, how to measure it and how to prevent your flow debt levels from increasing in an uncontrollable manner.
+In this article, you will learn how Kanban flow debt is defined, how to measure it, and how to prevent your flow debt levels from increasing in an uncontrollable manner.

 What is flow debt?

 Flow debt is when the cycle time of a task in progress is reduced by borrowing cycle time from other tasks in progress.
 Team members preferentially work on this task at the expense of others in the process.
-Any shift in priorities, deviation in the management focus or other interruption in the middle of the process can generate flow debt.
+Any shift in priorities, deviation in the management focus, or other interruption in the middle of the process can generate flow debt.

 As with financial debt, the short-term benefits of accumulating flow debt can be worth the long-term costs associated with it.
 Focusing all team efforts on resolving an emergency may be the best course of action.
-In these cases, it is essential to understand how build ups of flow debt affect your whole process.
+In these cases, it is essential to understand how build-ups of flow debt affect your whole process.

 Measuring flow debt: Approximate Average Cycle Time

-The cumulative flow diagram is an extremely powerful tool to analyse the efficiency of your flow over time.
+The cumulative flow diagram is an extremely powerful tool to analyze the efficiency of your flow over time.
 The horizontal distance between any two lines on the CFD represents the approximate average cycle time for the chosen workflow stages.